-30 Things To Do Near Tokyo: Best Day-Trips & Overnight Getaways
+30 Things To Do Near Tokyo: The Best Day-Trips & Getaways From The Capital

 As one of the world’s great and most influential cities, Tokyo offers visitors an endless choice of things to do – from the cultured and refined to the weird and obscure.
 Spoiled for choice, you could spend your entire visit exploring everything it has to offer – and intend, some people do just that – but sooner or later, everyone needs a break from the sprawl, congestion and neon of the capital.
 On this page you will find the following information:

-Lying within easy reach of Tokyo – but in every other sense, a world away – Nagano and Central Japan offer the space, freedom and open landscapes that you won’t find in the city.
-Serviced by three shinkansen lines running to and from Tokyo – the Hokuriku Shinkansen running to Kanazawa via Nagano, the Joetsu Shinkansen running to Niigata via Echigo-Yuzawa, and the Tokaido Shinkansen running to Nagoya (and onto Kyoto and Osaka), many of the region’s most enjoyable destinations can be enjoyed as day-trips from Tokyo with others best-experienced as overnight or multi-day visits.
+Lying within easy reach of Tokyo are a number of incredible destinations which offer the space, freedom and open landscapes that you won’t find in the city.
+For example, Nagano and Central Japan are serviced by three shinkansen lines running to and from Tokyo – the Hokuriku Shinkansen running to Kanazawa via Nagano, the Joetsu Shinkansen running to Niigata via Echigo-Yuzawa, and the Tokaido Shinkansen running to Nagoya (and onto Kyoto and Osaka), many of the region’s most enjoyable destinations can be enjoyed as day-trips from Tokyo with others best-experienced as overnight or multi-day visits.

-The following suggestions of 30 things to do near Tokyo are split into fifteen day-trips and fifteen overnight trips.
+The following suggestions of the top things to do near Tokyo are split into two parts ; fifteen day-trips from Tokyo, and fifteen getaway trips.
 We will touch on some destinations more than once, as they can be enjoyed as both day-trips and overnight stays, or combined into multi-day itineraries outside of Tokyo.

 OK… Let’s start with our suggestion of fifteen day-trips into Central Japan from Tokyo.
 The following destinations can be easily reached using trains running to and from the capital (some destinations require transfer between lines or to buses), and returning on the same day: